Tradegen/data-feeds-subgraph/README.md

 This subgraph dynamically tracks the data feeds and updates in the [Tradegen data platform](https://github.com/Tradegen/data-feeds).

-- aggregated data across pools,
+- aggregated data across data feeds,
-- data on individual pools,
-- data on individual transactions,
+- data on individual data feeds,
-- data on each user's positions and aggregated performance,
+- data on individual candlesticks, orders, and requests
-- data on each position in a pool,
-- historical data on each pool and position
+- historical data on each trading bot and VTE (virtual trading environment)

 ## Running Locally